-The order assumes, without justification in my opinion, that the use of these tools of competitive trade regardless of the circumstances surrounding their use are mala in se.
+The order assumes, without justification in my opinion, that the use of these tools of competitive trade are mala in se.

-I disagree and feel that the approach of prohibiting a competitor from using an otherwise lawful tool of trade should be done only upon proof in an open hearing that the competitor was attempting to use these tools to injure or eliminate competition in his particular marketing area.
+I disagree and feel that the approach in prohibiting a competitor from using an otherwise lawful tool of trade should be done only upon proof in an open hearing that the competitor was attempting to use these tools to injure or eliminate competition in his particular marketing area.